LudovicRousseau/pyscard/src/smartcard/doc/user-guide.rst

     ...
     >>> cardservice.connection.disconnect()
     disconnecting from Utimaco CardManUSB 0
+    >>> cardservice.connection.release()
+    release from Utimaco CardManUSB 0
     >>>

-The preferred solution is for testing errors is to use smarcard.sw.ErrorChecker, as described in the following section.
+The preferred solution for testing errors is to use ``smarcard.sw.ErrorCheckeri``, as described in the following section.

 Checking APDU transmission errors with error checkers
 =====================================================